GrenDrake/glulx-assemble/README.md

 ### Instructions

-An instruction statement consists of an opcode mnemonic followed by zero or more operands.
+An instruction statement consists of an opcode mnemonic followed by zero or more operands separated by commas.
 For an index of opcodes and their expected operands, check the [relevant part of the glulx spec].
 There are several types of values that an operand can have, summed up in the table below:

 |          Type          |    Sample    |                                  Description                                   |